davitran22/Active-Directory-home-lab/README.md

 *   Provisioned Windows 11 virtual machines and successfully joined them to the newly established domain.

 ### 2. Active Directory Administration
-*   Designed a scalable Organizational Unit (OU) hierarchy to separate Users, Workstations, Servers, and Administrative accounts.
+*   Created Organizational Unit (OU) hierarchy to separate Users, groups, and Administrative accounts.
 *   Created **Template User Accounts** to streamline the onboarding process and ensure consistent permissions and group memberships for new hires.

 ### 3. Group Policy Implementation